nasser/---/README.md

 Syntax
 ------
-قلب has a minimal Scheme-like parenethsised syntax.
+قلب has a minimal Scheme-like parenthesized syntax.
 Note that GitHub's layout engine will mangle all code samples in this Readme.

 Hello world looks like this